Philosophy is the investigation of fundamental issues

 - View Metaphysics

-- Logic is the investigation of valid reasoning
+- Logic is the study of the principles and methods of valid reasoning.

 - View Logic